History of the Jews in Peru: 21st century

 The Iquitos community's claims of Jewish status have been subjected to some question by the Orthodox Jewish leaders of Lima, as the only people Jewish law considers to be Jews are those who are born to a Jewish mother, or who have formally converted.
-Because the community itself says that its founding members were Jewish men and non-Jewish women, their descendents are not always considered Jewish by Jews who adhere to Jewish law.
-An estimated 80% of Iquitos Jews have made aliyah and emigrated to Israel, and the community now numbers only 50 individuals.
+Because the community itself says that its founding members were Jewish men and non-Jewish women, their descendants are not always considered Jewish by Jews who adhere to Jewish law.
+In the late 20th century, some descendants in Iquitos began to study Judaism and eventually made formal conversions in 2002 and 2004 with the aid of a sympathetic American rabbi from Brooklyn.
+A few hundred were given permission to make aliyah to Israel.
+By 2014, nearly 150 more Iquitos Jews had emigrated to Israel.
+These waves comprised an estimated 80% of the community in Peru, which now numbers only 50 individuals.